 ii. work closely with the Editor-in-Chief and the Deputy Editor-in-Chief, and may only hold the office of Assistant Editor-in-Chief once.
 As a result, the Assistant Editor-in-Chief will change each academic year.

 i. be appointed each Fall.
 All interested individuals must submit an application form to be considered, regardless of prior IDIOM experience.
-Candidates under consideration will be contacted by the Editor-in-Chief, and shall be interviewed by the Editor-in-Chief, the Deputy Editor-in-Chief, and the ESU-IDIOM Liaison.
+Candidates under consideration will be contacted by the Editor-in-Chief, and shall be interviewed by the Editor-in-Chief and the Deputy Editor-in-Chief.

 5.3.
 Avoiding Disputes and Dispute Resolution